electric-eloquence/fepper-npm/excludes/profiles/main/source/_patterns/04-pages/javascript-developers/00-requerio-inspector-basics.md

 This demo site has its client-side application state managed by Requerio.
 To inspect the application state of this page, click the eyeball icon on the right side of the top menu.
 Then click "CODE".
 After the Code Viewer opens, click on the "Requerio" tab.
-You can then hover over the state tree and hightlight the corresponding element.
+You can then hover over the state tree and highlight the corresponding element.
 (HTML elements given state are referred to as "organisms".)
 The state tree will display changes to state in real time.